Bourricote/Hackloween/README.md

 # Wild Blood

-Simple API rest created for Halloween Hackathon at Wild Code School - Bordeaux
+Simple API rest created for the Halloween Hackathon 2019 at Wild Code School - Bordeaux

-## available URLs
+## Available URLs

 ### Hunters :
 - [GET] list at [localhost:8000/hunter/all](localhost:8000/hunter/all)